vc27/pathfinder/Magic Items/plus-one-magic-fork.md

-The ability to skewers the tastiest bite of it owner on each thrust.
-Has been enbued with the holy light of St Mother Martha of the Stewart.
+The ability to skewers the tastiest bite of it's owners dish on each thrust.
+Has been imbued with the holy light of St Mother Martha of the Stewart.

 ### Cost: 10 gp